- I am a veteran and/or dependent, interested in attending the University of Southern California. What do I need to know?

 The Veterans Certification Office submits an enrollment certification for tuition and fee payment on your behalf to the VA Regional Office in Muskogee, OK.
 You will receive a confirmation email from the VA when the enrollment certification is received and processed.
 Please be aware, it may take the VA 6-8 weeks to submit payments to USC.

 Post 9/11 GI Bill, Chapter 33, recipients: the monthly housing stipend and annual book grant will be paid to the student directly.
 Tuition payments and Yellow Ribbon awards are paid directly to the school.
+To find VA payment estimates, click here.
 Any late fees or holds that may appear on your account due to the VA certification process will be removed once VA tuition payments are released to USC.
+If VA payment delays are causing financial hardship and your VA enrollment certification was submitted, please contact 888-GIBILL-1 to notify the VA as this can speed up the VA payment process.
+To request USC hold removals prior to VA tuition payment arrival, please email a copy of your VA payment confirmation letter (mailed directly to you by the VA) to email@example.com.
 If classes are in session, please continue attending your classes during this time.
-If you or have any questions and/or concerns regarding your student financial account, please email the Agency Billing Office.
+If you have any questions and concerns regarding your student financial account, please email the Agency Billing Office.
 Check your student billing account via OASIS to ensure payment was received by the school.
-If dropping a course results in a tuition or stipend overpayment, you must send all corresponding VA tuition overpayment letters to USC Agency Billing at email@example.com so they can issue a refund to the VA; however, overpayments pertaining to housing and book stipends will be your responsibility to settle with the VA directly.
+If dropping a course results in a tuition or stipend overpayment, you must send all corresponding VA tuition overpayment letters to USC Agency Billing at firstname.lastname@example.org so they can issue a refund to the VA; however, overpayments pertaining to housing and book stipends will be your responsibility to settle with the VA directly.

-Contact the USC Financial Aid Office or 213-740-1111 for additional funding to settle your account if needed.
+Contact your program of study representatives to explore additional scholarship options and/or the USC Financial Aid Office at 213-740-1111 for additional funding, if needed.

 Be aware that enrolling in short-term courses may affect your monthly housing allowance.
-The VA will only consider the number of concurrent semester units to calculate your BAH/MHA.
+The VA may only consider the number of concurrent semester units to calculate your BAH/MHA.

-Undergraduate students must be enrolled in 12 or more concurrent units, per semester, in order to be considered full-time
+Undergraduate students must be enrolled in 12 or more concurrent units per semester, also applicable during regular summer sessions, in order to be considered full-time.

-Master degree students must be enrolled in 8 or more concurrent units, per semester, in order to be considered full-time.
+Master degree students must be enrolled in 8 or more units per semester, in order to be considered full-time.
 Exceptions are made for thesis courses.

-Doctoral degree students must be enrolled in 6 or more concurrent units, per semester, in order to be considered full-time.
+Doctorate degree students must be enrolled in 6 or more units per semester, in order to be considered full-time.
 Exceptions are made for dissertation courses.

 The Agency Billing Office can assist with Military TA processing.